 Cavities and gum disease are two medical conditions that can occur without any warning signs.
 Preventative services, such as recall dental exams and hygiene cleanings, ensure that your oral health is maintained with minimal cost on small and safer procedures and avoid more invasive and expensive treatments.

 Your dental hygiene appointment is most often spent on scaling and root planing.
 Your dental hygienist will manually remove any soft (plaque) or hard (calculus) buildup that has accumulated above and below your gum line.
 This is a very important part of preventing gum disease.

-Polishing: This pain free procedure is done with a polish that is similar to toothpaste, and a rubber cup.
-It helps to remove stubborn stain and sticky build up called biofilm from the enamel.
+This pain free procedure is done with a polish that is similar to toothpaste, and a rubber cup.
+Polishing helps to remove stubborn stain and sticky build up, called biofilm, from the enamel.

-Oral hygiene for children: when providing fluoride treatments for children under 6 years old, the fluoride is absorbed in the development of permanent teeth, making it difficult for acids to demineralize the teeth.
+When providing fluoride treatments for children under 6 years old, the fluoride is absorbed in the development of permanent teeth, making it difficult for acids to demineralize the teeth.
 Fluoride speeds remineralization and disrupts acid production in already erupted teeth.
 We recommend first visits to our dentist and oral hygienist starting at an early age - when the first teeth erupt - because it's important for children to develop the early habit of good oral health care and regular visits to our dentist office.
 This healthy habit will benefit them, and their teeth, life-long.
 Read more about our dental care for kids here.

 Why do I need to have oral health services, such as dental exams and hygiene cleanings?